-Stop leading in isolation: build a community of practice for engineering managers Engineering managers juggle a lot: team dynamics, business alignment, and driving improvement — all at the same time.
+Engineering managers juggle a lot: team dynamics, business alignment, and driving improvement, all at the same time.
 These challenges are too complex to tackle alone.
 A community of practice makes the difference.

-Here’s how to build one that’s truly effective.
+Here’s how to build one that actually works.

-Communities of practice stand on three pillars: empowering collaboration, fuelling growth, and leading with consistency.
+Communities of practice stand on three pillars: helping collaboration, fuelling growth, and leading with consistency.

-• A framework for alignment on performance ratings, promotions, and hiring practices.
+- A framework for alignment on performance ratings, promotions, and hiring practices, so managers decide these the same way.

 Who it’s for